-Radiological dose in this report is usually written in terms of effective dose equivalent (EDE) and reported numerically in units of millirem (mrem), with the metric units millisievert (mSv) or microsievert (μ Sv) following in parentheses or footnoted.
-The EDE and effective dose (ED) units can be considered equivalent for the purposes of this report and reflect the units calculated by the software used.
+Radiological dose in this report is usually written in terms of EDE and reported numerically in units of millirem (mrem), with the metric units millisievert (mSv) or microsievert (μ Sv) following in parentheses or footnoted.
+The EDE and effective dose units can be considered equivalent for the purposes of this report and reflect the units calculated by the software used.